mkht/PSOpenAI/Docs/Request-ChatCompletion.md

 ```

 ### -Name
-The name of messanger.
+The name of the author of this message.
-This is an optional field, and may not conatin spaces.
+This is an optional field, and may contain a-z, A-Z, 0-9, hyphens, and underscores, with a maximum length of 64 characters.

 ```yaml
 Type: String